agsb/f2u/docs/References.md

 +-------+---+---+---+---+---+---+-----+-------------+--------------+----------+--------------+----------+
          len                 pad  NULL

+PS.
+ENDS and jmp link, does goto unnest

-OBS: 0x0 in codeword for all primitives, no need of DO_COLON in codeword for all compounds
+OBS: 0x0 in codeword for all primitives and no DO_COLON in codeword for all compounds

 ```